 Sharing is when the person and the brand engage and interact.
-Knowledge is being shared and the person is INFORMED about what the brand is all about and vice versa.
+Knowledge is being shared, and the person is INFORMED about what the brand is all about and vice versa.
 At this stage, attraction occurs through reciprocity and ASSURANCE.

-Fusing is when a person and a brand are inexorably linked and CO-IDENTIFIED.
+Fusing occurs when a person and a brand are inexorably linked and CO-IDENTIFIED.
 In this stage, the identities of the person and the brand begin to merge and become a form of mutual REALIZATION and expression.
 Stages reveal and measure the depth and degree of intensity of an intimate brand relationship.